bprofitt/devopstask/README.md

 ## Deployment

-Since this is a local development setup, there are some initial steps that need to be done, such as exporting the neccesary keys and aws profile for terraform to work.
+Since this is a local development setup, there are some initial steps that need to be done, such as exporting the necessary keys and aws profile for terraform to work.

 **Note: all text in blocks are commands to be executed in a \*nix shell**